 What are the key takeaways for my practice?

 Navigating regulatory requirements doesn’t have to feel like an unsolvable puzzle.
-By focusing on data security, staying informed about changing regulations, and leveraging automation tools, your practice can maintain compliance and protect both revenue and patient trust.
+By focusing on data security, staying informed about changing regulations, and leveraging software automation, your practice can avoid regulatory penalties and maintain compliance.
+Emphasizing continuous improvement through quality assurance measures ensures that your processes are always evolving to meet the highest standards of accuracy and efficiency.

 - Data protection is non-negotiable: Keep PHI locked down with encryption, role-based access, and ongoing staff education.